 Veteran broadcaster Paul Holmes is back in hospital after contracting an infection following open-heart surgery earlier this year.

 A source close to the 62-year-old said he was in Hawkes Bay Hospital but expected to be released in the next day or two.

-Homes had open-heart surgery in Auckland in May after being diagnosed with hypertrophic cardiomyopathy -- a genetic heart condition which thickens the muscles and restricts blood flow.
+Holmes had open-heart surgery in Auckland in May after being diagnosed with hypertrophic cardiomyopathy - a genetic heart condition which thickens the muscles and restricts blood flow.

 He was placed in an induced coma after the surgery.
 Following his initial release after the operation, Holmes returned to hospital after suffering from breathlessness.

 The source said Holmes was very fragile after such major surgery but infections were not uncommon.

 "He sounded fit and well this morning." the source said.